Tamely presented morphisms and coherent pullback: Introduction

 We refer to Section \ref{sec:convnot} for our detailed conventions.
 For now the reader may take $\kk$ to be a field of characteristic zero and $\CAlgk$ the (enhanced homotopy) category of nonpositively graded commutative dg $\kk$-algebras.

 In Section \ref{sec:affine} we study {\it strictly tamely presented algebras}.
-If $A \in \CAlgk$ is an ordinary Noetherian ring, an ordinary $A$-algebra $B$ is strictly tamely presented if it is the union of the finitely presented $A$-subalgebras over which it is flat.
-If $A$ and $B$ are more general, we ask that each truncation of $B$ satisfy a similar condition, and later we remove the word strict when these conditions are satisfied up to a suitable flat cover.
-Beyond basic stability properties, the key results of this section are that tamely presented $\kk$-algebras are coherent (Proposition \ref{prop:stablecoh}), that morphisms with coherent pullback are stable under tamely presented base change (Proposition \ref{thm:reasonableaffinecohbasechange}), and that a tamely presented algebra over a Noetherian base is of finite Tor-dimension if and only if it has coherent pullback (Proposition \ref{prop:finitetor2}).
+If $A \in \CAlgk$ is an ordinary Noetherian ring, an ordinary $A$-algebra $B$ is strictly tamely presented if it is the union of the finitely presented subalgebras over which it is flat.
+If $A$ and $B$ are more general, we ask that each truncation of $B$ satisfies a similar condition, and we remove the word ``strictly'' to mean these conditions are satisfied up to a suitable flat cover.
+Beyond basic stability properties, the key results of this section are that tamely presented $\kk$-algebras are coherent (Proposition~\ref{prop:stablecoh}), that morphisms with coherent pullback are stable under tamely presented base change (Proposition \ref{thm:reasonableaffinecohbasechange}), and that a tamely presented algebra over a Noetherian base is of finite Tor-dimension if and only if it has coherent pullback (Proposition \ref{prop:finitetor2}).

-Tamely presented algebras extend the classical construction of coherent rings as filtered colimits of Noetherian rings along flat morphisms.
-Related notions, which are also (locally) special cases, include essentially finitely presented algebras (Example~\ref{ex:essfinpresisstricttamepres}), almost smooth or placid schemes \cite[Def.
-3.2.4]{KV04} \cite[Def.
-16.29.1]{Ras14}, and placid schemes in the flat sense of \cite[Sec.
-6.36]{Ras20}.

 Section \ref{sec:reasgeomstacks} studies tamely presented geometric stacks.
-Following \cite[Sec.
-9]{LurSAG} a geometric stack will mean a functor $X: \CAlgk \to \Spc$ which satisfies flat descent, has affine diagonal, and admits a flat cover $\Spec A \to X$ (here $\Spc$ is the category of spaces).
-We say $X$ is tamely presented (over $\kk$) if this flat cover can be chosen so that it is strictly tamely presented and so that $A$ is strictly tamely presented as a $\kk$-algebra.
+As in \cite[Sec.
+9]{LurSAG}, a geometric stack will mean a functor $X: \CAlgk \to \Spc$ which satisfies flat descent, has affine diagonal, and admits a flat cover $\Spec A \to X$ (here $\Spc$ is the $\infty$-category of spaces).
+We say $X$ is tamely presented if we can choose this cover so that $\Spec A$ is strictly tamely presented over both $X$ and $\Spec \kk$.
+Such stacks are intermediate between general geometric stacks and Artin stacks of finite type.
 The basic example is the quotient of a tamely presented scheme by the action of an affine group scheme (Proposition \ref{prop:tamequotients}).
-Per the previous paragraph, any placid geometric stack \cite{BKV22} is tamely presented.